-GéoMégA is a Quebec-based exploration company focused on the discovery and development of economic deposits of 21st century strategic metals.
-On April 15, 2010, Quebec was voted the world's most attractive jurisdiction for mineral exploration and development by the Fraser Institute for the third year in a row.
-Stable government policies, experienced work force and significant exploration credits all factored into the award.
+GéoMégA is a Montreal-based exploration company focused on the discovery and development of economic deposits of 21st century strategic metals in Quebec.
+The Province of Quebec is one of the world's most attractive jurisdiction for mineral exploration and development.
+Significant tax credits (40% of exploration expenditures reimbursed), experienced work force and validity of mining claims are all distinct advantages.